Saksham1000/alumni-networking-and-tracking-system/README.md

 # Alumni Networking System

 Alumni Networking System is a full-stack web platform that helps universities connect students with alumni.
-It ships with a Django REST + Channels backend, a React frontend, smart recommendation logic, and collaboration tooling (networking, chat, events, jobs, endorsements, reporting, and admin analytics).
+It ships with a Django REST + Channels backend, a React frontend, smart recommendation logic, and collaboration tooling (networking, chat, events, jobs, admin analytics).

 ## Architecture Summary